- Routes to British citizenship

 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

-Once you have satisfied the British nationality requirements, had your application approved and received your certificate, you will be able to apply for a British passport.
+Once you have satisfied the British dual nationality requirements, had your dual citizenship application approved and received your certificate, you will be able to apply for a British passport.

 The process should take a maximum of six weeks.
 The UKVI may invite you to a separate interview for this.

 Applying for British citizenship constitutes the final and arguably most important step in the journey towards becoming a British national.
-Understanding and satisfying the British nationality requirements is absolutely crucial- if you opt for our services, we will:
+Understanding and satisfying the British nationality requirements is absolutely crucial- if you opt to apply for citizenship through our services, we will:

 - Identify the best route to citizenship based on your circumstances;